bitcoin-core-review-club/website/hosting.md

 # Hosting a Bitcoin Core Review Club Meeting

+## How to Choose a PR

+- The purpose of PR Review Club is to help new contributors learn about the Bitcoin Core codebase and the process of contributing to the project.
+Select a PR that is likely to be instructive or interesting.
+Don't select a PR just because you want it to be merged soon!

+- The PRs discussed at review club should span a range of complexity and difficulty levels, in order to cater to attendees with a variety of different experience levels.
+Some attendees have only just cloned the Bitcoin Core repo for the first time, and some have been contributing for months or years.
+Having some meetings on basic PRs and others on more complex PRs ensures that there's something for everyone.

+- Generally, try to pick PRs that don't require a very high level of contextual knowledge, since it's difficult to introduce a lot of concepts in a one hour meeting.

+- The appropriate amount of code change to discuss depends on the complexity of the code.
+It might be fine to discuss 10-20 lines of code if the change is very subtle or has complex interactions.
+If the change is more straightforward, then it might be fine to discuss 100+ lines of code change.
+If the PR seems too large to cover in a meeting, consider only discussing a subset of the commits, or breaking up the discussion over multiple meetings.

+- It's fine to discuss a PR that you opened yourself.
+After all, you probably know more about it than anyone else!

 ## Before the Meeting

 - Consider contacting the PR author to let them know that you're going to